FOR THose who collect tomorrow

 Since its inception the gallery has embraced a collaborative, multicultural curatorial approach, maintaining a deep devotion to the artists it represents while fostering close relationships with museums and curators worldwide.

 In April 2018, the gallery opened a space in Berlin, which was shortly followed by the launch of a second location in London, occupying a two-storey building in the vibrant neighbourhood of London Bridge.
 In June 2020, the gallery opened its first annual summer space in a converted shrimp factory in the beautiful coastal town of Nevlunghavn, Norway.
 Following its success, a second summer space launched in 2021 in an 18th century German castle forty minutes outside of Berlin at Schloss Görne.
-In Autumn 2022 the gallery will expand its presence in the US with the opening of a permanent space in Palm Beach.
+In OCtober 2023 the gallery will expand its presence in the US with the opening of a permanent space in Palm Beach.